 Note that we don’t install

-ruby-bundler because in general it’s out of date.
+ruby-bundlerbecause in general it’s out of date–we’ll install it later.

 brew install git brew install node # rest is for php-cli brew tap homebrew/dupes brew tap homebrew/versions brew tap homebrew/homebrew-php brew install php70

-We start with XML export and convert to Jekyll HTML.
-I like this method because while not capturing tags or comments and requiring manual upload of images, it doesn’t use server Wordpress plugins that are broken for current Wordpress versions.
+- Export Wordpress site to XML.
+This method doesn’t capture tags or comments.
+It requires manual upload of images.
+But doesn’t use server Wordpress plugins that are broken for current Wordpress versions.

 - Log into your Wordpress dashboard then click: Tools > Export > All